 Some of us would be standing at the bar in bath robes, eight pairs of socks, pyjamas or full football strips, and I remember once wearing a brown jumper my nan had knitted with one sleeve much longer than the other.
-It never failed to be hilariously funny and often highlighted some quite poor gift choices!
+It never failed to be hilariously funny and often highlighted some quite poor Christmas gift choices!

-If you’re stuck for ideas, an antique makes a brilliant gift for Christmas.
+If you’re stuck for ideas, an antique makes a brilliant Christmas gift.
 Generally, you’re buying something of which there’s only one in the world and what could be better than something that is truly original?
 I always make sure that I buy everyone in my family one antique among their presents each year, and that goes for the children too.

-One thing that I do as a dealer is shop for Christmas all year round.
+One thing that I do as an antiques dealer is shop for Christmas all year round.
 We don’t just get to November and think, ‘Quick!
 Better start shopping!’
 We accumulate pieces that you can wrap up as presents throughout the year – wonderful Welsh blankets, mirrors, small stools, watches and jewellery, old signs and letters (buying people their initials makes a thoughtful choice).

 I love to buy old tin-plate cast-iron toys that have been beaten up by kids in the process of letting their imaginations run wild.
 Try to buy late 19th-century German or French tin-plate toys – they are so much fun.
 You’ll pay around £40 to £70 for a beaten-up tin truck and they look great.
 I have a tin-plate tow truck in my living room – it looks brilliant, really enigmatic.

-A common mistake I see people doing is buying with their heart.
+- A common mistake I see people doing is buying with their heart.
 In other words, they buy what they like rather than considering what the recipient might like.
 Think carefully whether that person will love it.

-Always make sure you get a detailed receipt so the item can be returned if it’s not right.
+- Always make sure you get a detailed receipt so the item can be returned if it’s not right.

-Look for antique Christmas presents all year round.
+- Look for antique Christmas presents all year round.
 If you see something and it seems perfect for someone, buy it.
 Don’t wait.
 It might be the only one…

-If you’re buying for someone who loves a particular style or period that you know nothing about, take pictures in their house of the things they love and show them to a dealer who specialises in the objects or era that they collect.
+- If you’re buying for someone who loves a particular style or period that you know nothing about, take pictures in their house of the things they love and show them to a dealer who specialises in the objects or era that they collect.

-Unless someone is a fanatical collector of pristine toys like Matchbox cars, I’d advise not to buy toys in a box.
+- Unless someone is a fanatical collector of pristine toys like Matchbox cars, I’d advise not to buy toys in a box.
 I know they’re collectable and at their most valuable boxed, but it doesn’t make your heart race to see them like this – unless you’re a serious collector.